jbrot/Paper-IO/README.md

 ### 1. Install Qt 5.8 Open Source

-To compile our project, you need to ahve Qt installed.
+To compile our project, you need to have Qt installed.
 The Qt 5.8 Open Source installer can be found at https://www.qt.io/download-open-source/.
 Other versions may work, but this is the installer we recommend.
-Download the installe appropriate for your computer and use it to install the API.
+Download the installer appropriate for your computer and use it to install the API.
 Note that the installer by default installs a lot of extra components which you don't necessarily need; use your best judgement as I have not completed the installation enough to know exactly which components are needed.

 ### 2a.
 Build from the Command Line